North Carolina Teaching Program Finances

-For example, the North Carolina Teaching Fellowship provides forgivable loans up to $8,250 a year for qualified students committed to teaching special education or STEM (that’s science, technology, engineering and math classes)!
+- For example, the North Carolina Teaching Fellowship provides forgivable loans up to $8,250 a year for qualified students committed to teaching special education or STEM (that’s science, technology, engineering and math classes).

-If you’re wondering, a “forgivable loan” means you need to teach for a certain number of years and your loan will be forgiven.
+A “forgivable loan” means you need to teach for a certain number of years and your loan will be forgiven.
 So, it’s like a grant or scholarship, as long as you teach in NC.

 What to know about FAFSA